UltiMario/LilithPort/README.md

   - *Listen port* - port used for hosting server (default is 7500).

 On the destination name, you can also enter the port separated by a colon (:) such as `MyServer:7500`.

-### Port forwarding via UPnP
-Since LilithPort 1.08, you can use UPnP to directly communicate to your router to open a port without any admin access.

-How to use:

-1. Enter the port number.
-This should be your listen port.
-2. Press either `Open` or `Close` to open or close the desired port.
-3. After opening the port, you can use the port in Host or Server mode.
-4. After closing the port, it is no longer open to the Internet.

-You cannot use UPnP in the following circumstances:

- - UPnP is not supported by your router (unlikely; most home routers enable UPnP by default)
- - Your IP address is designated as private by your ISP (for instance, if there exists an additional NAT layer on the ISP's side to mitigate IPv4 address exhaustion)
- - Double NAT or double router configuration (unless the outer router has the inner router set as the DMZ)
- - Firewall is present (in which case you should add an exception to your firewall)
- - Bugged UPnP implementation on router (very common)

 ### Special server modes
 You can prepend a special symbol on your server name to activate some special behaviors: